vadimgrn/usbip-win2/README.md

 - Works with Linux USB/IP server at least for kernels 4.19 - 5.15
 - **Is not ready for production use**, can cause BSOD
 - The driver is not signed, [Windows Test Signing Mode](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/the-testsigning-boot-configuration-option) must be enabled
-- There is no "official" USB/IP client for Windows so far
+- There is no "official" USB/IP client for Windows

 ## Requirements
 - Windows 10 x64, version 2004 and later ([NTDDI_WIN10_VB](https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/wdm/nf-wdm-rtlisntddiversionavailable))
+- Server must support USB/IP protocol v.1.1.1

 ## Key features
 - VHCI driver is a USB/IP client